OfficeDev/office-js-docs-reference/docs/manifest/officemenu.md

 Specifies a built-in menu of the Office client application on which to add this Office Add-in.

-- `ContextMenuText` -  Displays the item on the context menu when text is selected and the user opens the context menu (right-clicks) on the selected text.
+- `ContextMenuText` -  Displays the item on the context menu when text is selected and the user opens the context menu (e.g., right-clicks) on the selected text.
 Applies to Word, Excel, PowerPoint, and OneNote.
-- `ContextMenuCell` -  Displays the item on the context menu when the user opens the context menu (right-clicks) on a cell on the spreadsheet.
+- `ContextMenuCell` -  Displays the item on the context menu when the user opens the context menu (e.g., right-clicks) on a cell on the spreadsheet.
 Applies to Excel.

 ## Example